4 min read

 Recently, I have a more ambitious plan.
-I have a mini PC with AMD 8845HS as my home server.
-This CPU has an AMD 780M iGPU, which supposedly has enough computing power to do some light gaming.
-My plan is to have a VM which can use the iGPU to output image through the HDMI port to my TV.
+I am using a mini PC with AMD 8845HS as my proxmox server (AOOSTAR GEM12+).
+The CPU has an AMD 780M iGPU, which supposedly has enough computing power to do some light gaming.
+My plan is to have a VM which uses the iGPU to output image through the HDMI port to my TV.

 +hostpci0: 0000:c6:00.0,pcie=1,romfile=vbios_8845hs.bin,x-vga=1